asenarana/Glitch/REFERENCE.md

 __rot:__ desired rotation to set to the object

 Sets the rotation of the camera object as euler angles.

+# Death Script
+### public void Die();
+Changes the color of the materials of the "mouth", "eyes", "hair" objects slowly.
+The rate of the lerping can be modified from the code.

+### public void SetDead();
+Changes the color of the materials of the "mouth", "eyes", "hair" objects instantly.

 # Door Script
 Script must be attached to the pivot object.